-NS-6 Secure and implement sustainable financing for the monitoring, protection, restoration and management of natural areas and ecosystem services, and to advance nature-based solutions.
+Secure and implement sustainable financing for the monitoring, protection, restoration and management of natural areas and ecosystem services, and to advance nature-based solutions.

-- NS-6.1 Implement innovative financing mechanisms that provide loans for projects that promote the preservation of natural capital, such as the European Investment Bank's Natural Capital Financing Facility. - NS-6.2 Implement natural capital financing through current local financing institutions in Southeast Florida.
+NS-6.1 Implement innovative financing mechanisms that provide loans for projects that promote the preservation of natural capital, such as the European Investment Bank's Natural Capital Financing Facility.

-Non-Profit Organizations, Philanthropic Community, Academic Institutions.
-Local Governments, Regional Agencies
+Non-Profit Organizations, Philanthropic Community, Academic Institutions, Local Governments, Regional Agencies